Adolph Cornelis van Bruggen: Bibliography

 Dolf van Bruggen's wide interest in systematic biology and related fields are reflected in his numerous publications, which cover topics as diverse as marine and non-marine Mollusca, mammals, amphibians, reptiles, birds, insects, as well as zoo biology, museum collections, nature conservation, bibliographical matters, and historical accounts, apart from numerous book reviews and obituaries, to name only the fields on which he wrote more than a single contribution.
 The complete listing of his publication include 655 records up till 2008.

 The flow of publications over the years since 1948 continues to the present and has never been interrupted.
 Fluctuations in his production have been relatively small.
 On average, 11 papers appeared annually.
 There has never been a year with less than four papers and that happened only once.
-Dolf's most productive years (in number of papers) are 1960–1966, when he resided in South Africa; 1961 has been his most productive year with 23 papers.
+His most productive years (in number of papers) are 1960–1966, when he resided in South Africa; 1961 has been his most productive year with 23 papers.

 His most important scientific contributions concern the fields of malacology, entomology and botany.
 His botanical publications are restricted to the year 1958, when he published two systematic papers on Sapotaceae from Borneo with the description of a new genus and two new species.

 His entomological production lasted longer, from 1954 to 1963.
 In this period, he published 18 papers, mainly on Ephemeroptera from Southeast Asia and New Guinea, and on Diptera from southern Africa, thereby introducing 14 new species and two new genera.

 The vast majority of his scientific papers dealt with the systematics and biogeography of the Mollusca.
 In the early period of his career he published on both marine and non-marine taxa, but the former more or less stopped after 1963, possibly related to his move from a marine institute at Port Elizabeth to the Natal Museum at Pietermaritzburg.